 What are the office hours and working week?

 Our office hours are from 8:30 to 17:00 weekdays, except for public holidays.
-Alternatively, join our virtual office within these hours.
-Please contact us for more information about how to join our virtual office.

 Do children get breaks between lessons?